Employment Space Research

 Ensuring an increased supply of terrestrial and marine-based employment space, in pace with market demand, is a strategic priority for the District of Squamish.
 Adequate space means that local businesses can expand and new firms can locate in Squamish, translating into more jobs for our resident workforce.

-Employment land and space is a strategic area of research and policy development for the District, and a key focus of our Economic Action Plan.
-As population grows in the District, we're conducting research to understand the employment space needs of our local sectors, the current capacity for different types of space, and future demand.
-With these insights, we're developing data-driven economic models, tools and resources to help ensure we have an appropriate supply of land and space to support future economic growth.
+Employment land and space is a strategic area of research and policy development for the District and a key focus of our Economic Action Plan.
+As the population grows in the District, we're conducting research to understand the employment space needs of our local sectors, the current capacity for different types of space, and future demand.
+With these insights, we're developing data-driven economic models, tools, and resources to help ensure we have an appropriate supply of land and space to support future economic growth.